-The team of assessors visited Pierre Charles Secondary School during the period May 15-17, 2019.
-The school is located in Berekua (St. Patrick) (Figure 1-1), and is bordered by the Atlantic Sea to the south-east.
+The team of assessors visited Colihaut Primary School on May 17 and 31, 2019.
+The school is located in the parish of St. Peter (Figure 1-1), bordered to the west by the Caribbean Sea.
 Additional general information on the school and the scores based on the MSSP Assessment Toolkit Checklists can be found in the Appendix.